gitvrt/LearnRubyTHW/README.md

 # LearnRubyTHW
-This repository contains my ruby learnings from learnrubythehardway.org
+This repository contains my ruby learnings from <a href="http://learnrubythehardway.org/">learnrubythehardway.org</a>